Ajnasz/IniReader/README.md

 #### Arguments: ####
 * prop: (Optional), String, The name of the property or block.
 If the argument is empty, it will return the whole configuration object.
 To retreive a block, give the name of the block. `iniReaderInstance.param('blockname')`.
 To retreive a property value, give the name of the block and the property name concatenated witha a dot: `blockname.propertyname`.
 * value: (Optional), String,Number,Object, The value of the parameter.
-Pass an object to add several prooperties to a section
+Pass an object to add several properties to a section

 ## Basic usage ##